reorx/autotagger/README.rst

 Then paste them in the terminal, and hit enter to continue.

-You can use url instead of album id to make the command clearer:
+You can also album id instead of url to make it clearer:

 ::